Author:

 "Heh," she chuckled.
 "Too bad I forgot to make my side of the bet!"

-After what seemed like a warm, exciting infinity of time, he let her up.
+After what seemed like a warm, exciting infinity of time, he let her come up for air.
 She licked her lips, and they looked into each other’s eyes.
-She saw the question in his eyes, so she asked, “Again?” and he was on her, kissing more passionately this time, pressing his open mouth on hers, kissing her cheeks and chin and throat, passing his hands over her hair and back.
+She saw the question in his eyes, so she asked, "Again?" and he was on her, kissing more passionately this time, pressing his open mouth on hers, kissing her cheeks and chin and throat, passing his hands over her hair and back.
 It seemed to last an even longer time than the first kiss, and when they came apart, he had an erection and she had a big wet spot.

 He took her hand and in a husky voice said, "Come on, you have to see this view."